 5) The rockfall hazard on many routes is significant.
 To reduce the risk, don’t climb in big groups, or directly beneath another group, don’t bring a dog on routes with loose rock, and wear a helmet.
 All this will help you avoid–but not eliminate–the danger.

 6) Simply don’t do the more committing and scarier traverses–the Bells, or Little Bear to Blanca, for example.
-Maybe I shouldn’t say “don’t”, because some of these routes are considered classics, but just be very aware of what you are getting into in terms of rock quality, route finding, difficulty, time required, and weather if you decide to go for it.
-Generally, you’ll expose yourself to less danger if you do these peaks one at a time via their “standard” routes.
-Save the traverses for when you finish the 14ers, you are more experienced, and you are already familiar with the peaks that “tent pole” either end of the route.
+Maybe I shouldn’t say “don’t”, because some of these routes are considered classics.
+But, if you decide to go for it, just be very aware of what you are getting into in terms of rock quality, route finding, difficulty, time required, and weather.
+Generally, you’ll expose yourself to less danger if you first do these peaks one at a time via their “standard” routes.
+Seriously consider saving the traverses for when you finish the 14ers as you will then be more experienced, and you will already be familiar with the peaks that “tent pole” either end of the traverse route.
 Having previous experience with the planned descent route of of a traverse can be a literal life saver.

 7) Have as much beta as possible about the route.
 Kit Carson, Crestone Needle, et al can force you off-route into dangerous terrain rather quickly.
 For beta, xerox the relevant pages of Roach’s book, print out the same from 14ers dot com, read all the trip reports you can and study the photos, and watch any available YouTube videos (although those wide-angled GoPro cameras tend to make the exposure and difficulty look worse), and download a GPS track if necessary.